josefinelofgren/diskrid/README.md

 ## Install project

-- run "npm i" in terminal
+- run "npm i" in terminal to install required packages.
 - run the project by using "npm start" in terminal

 ### Packages